-- 1.1 To provide members with an overview of current service delivery, priorities, risks and future direction. - 1.2 It should be noted that most staff remain working at home during current Covid restrictions.
-There are however a limited number of staff attending the office to deal with tasks that cannot be done from home, in particular preparatory work for the upcoming May Parliamentary Election.
+- 1.1 To provide members with an overview of current service delivery, priorities, risks and future direction. - 1.2 It should be noted that most staff remain working at home at the current time however staff are attending the office to deal with tasks that cannot be done from home, in particular preparatory work for the upcoming May Local Government Election.
+In addition, technical staff are attending the office on a strict rota basis where required.